MicrosoftDocs/Hololens/hololens/hololens-insider.md

   - Input and output audio devices: independently choose your input and output audio devices (for example, listen to audio via Bluetooth headphones or use a USB-C microphone for audio input).
     > [!NOTE]
     > Bluetooth microphones are not supported by HoloLens 2.
   - App volume: independently adjust the volume of each app.
+See [per app volume control](#per-app-volume-control).
 - System > Power & sleep: choose when the device should go to sleep after a period of inactivity.
 - System > Battery: manually enable battery saver mode or set a battery threshold at which point battery saver mode turns on automatically.
 - Devices > USB: you can disable USB connections by default.